How to determine bond angles?

 Chart of bond angles

-The following chart will help you in determining the bond angles for different molecules having varying shapes/molecular geometries according to the VSEPR concept.
+The bond angles chart will help you in determining the ideal bond angles for different molecules having varying shapes/molecular geometries according to the VSEPR concept.

 What is the Bond angle?